 Garden DIY Projects Using Branches, Sticks & Twigs

-Hey friends!
 Many of you know that I am always looking for ways to add a little whimsy to my backyard garden.
-In fact, the more fruit trees we add to our space, the more we are looking for garden projects using pruned sticks and twigs.
-Below are some whimsical, budget-friendly, and rustic projects for your garden.
-Continue reading to be inspired!
+One way I do this is to create my own garden structures and supports.
+Luckily, the more fruit trees we add to our space, the more we accumulate pruned branches and sticks for various garden projects.
+Below are some of the whimsical, budget-friendly, and rustic projects using pruned branches that I’ve created over the years.

 Every Spring we do a major pruning on our backyard fruit trees and end up with bundles and bundles of fruit tree branches.
 Pruned branches and sticks are never wasted on this urban homestead!
-We finally invested in a cheap wood chipper from Harbor Freight in order to turn some of the branches into chips to add to our hot compost pile as brown material.
+In fact, we finally invested in a cheap wood chipper from Harbor Freight in order to turn some of the smaller branches into chips to add to our hot compost pile as brown material.
 Another practical use for chipped wood is mulch, which I outline in great detail HERE.
-Aside from the practical uses for our pruned branches, I’ve been keeping track of the many garden projects using sticks that we have created in our garden.
+Aside from the practical uses for our pruned branches, I’ve been keeping track of the many garden projects using pruned branches that we have created in our garden.

 Before I continue, I do want to note that I re-make these garden projects each year with new pruned sticks.
 These projects aren’t made to withstand severe winds or weather, but we don’t get much of that gardening here in Orange County (Southern California) anyway.